-Are you one of the five million U.S. women with Polycystic Ovarian Syndrome (PCOS)?
+Are you amoung five million U.S. women with Polycystic Ovarian Syndrome (PCOS)?

 About 1 in 10 women of childbearing age have this condition, which creates a hormonal imbalance and other metabolic problems.

 PCOS can affect many aspects of a woman’s health and life, including weight, hair, skin, energy, sleep, mood, reproductive health, and fertility.
-Although the “cystic” part of the condition’s name implies that all women with PCOS have ovarian cysts, some women have cysts and some don’t.
+Although the “cystic” part of the condition’s name implies that all women with PCOS have ovarian cysts, you don’t have to have cysts on your ovaries to be diagnosed, as some women with PCOS have cysts and some don’t.

 What is PCOS?

-PCOS is a metabolic disorder that has a strong effect on the endocrine and reproductive systems and contributes to cardiac disease and obesity.
-It is most commonly diagnosed in women age 15 to 44, including women in their 20s and 30s who are struggling to become pregnant.
+PCOS is a metabolic disorder that strongly affects the endocrine and reproductive systems and contributes to cardiac disease and obesity.
+It is most commonly diagnosed in women aged 15 to 44, including women in their 20s and 30s who struggle to become pregnant.

-Although the exact cause of PCOS is not yet known, research indicates that it may be a combination of genetic and environmental factors.
+Although the exact cause of PCOS is unknown, research indicates that it may be a combination of genetic and environmental factors.
 High levels of androgens and insulin in women with PCOS suggest that the cause is hormonal, but it is unclear how and why certain women develop this imbalance.